About

-Senior individual contributor specializing in regulated communications and editorial systems within financial services and retirement organizations.
+Financial writer and editorial lead specializing in retirement, wealth, and consumer finance within regulated environments.
 I design content frameworks and governance models that improve comprehension, reduce risk, and support digital adoption at scale.

 My experience spans enterprise editorial operations, advisor enablement, content lifecycle management, and knowledge taxonomy.
 I’ve led high-volume environments with near-zero error rates and implemented workflows that improve throughput and protect brands under regulatory oversight.